nuchs/toys/hangman/notes/notes5.md

 ```

 But as you can see it looks ugly as sin.
 Result has a wealth of
-convience methods to make it more ergonomic to work with, in this case
+convenience methods to make it more ergonomic to work with, in this case
 unwrap_or_else is what I'm after, it returns the successful value or
 applies the supplied function to the error.